 'Different woods suit different food types, for example hickory with pork, mesquite with beef and fruitwood chips with chicken and seafood.
 ‘No woodchips to hand?
 Just throw some fresh herbs on your coals – especially hearty ones like rosemary branches.
 You’ll get smoke and flavor,’ adds Judy.

-How to light a gas or electric grill
+Lighting a gas or electric grill

-Lighting a gas grill couldn’t be simpler, just rotate the controller to open the gas flow and push to ignite.
+Learning how to light a gas grill couldn’t be simpler, just rotate the controller to open the gas flow and push to ignite.
 If you don’t get instant flames, either the gas cylinder is empty, or the valve is shut.
 Electric grills are even easier, just plug in and turn on.
 For both types of grill, you’ll reach cooking temperature faster if you keep the lid closed.